Bay Hill Area Grid Improvements

 - Expanding capacity and preparing the area for sustainable growth: Completing substation improvements, new underground and overhead power lines to provide more capacity to the area

-Update on In-Progress Targeted Undergrounding Projects
+In-Progress Targeted Undergrounding Projects

+Work begins in 2025 and will continue through 2026.
 As with any major infrastructure project, schedules may change due to weather, availability of resources and materials and other challenges.
 Electric utilities, like many other industries, are not immune to temporary supply chain challenges – especially around some of the components needed for undergrounding work.
 To help ensure needed inventories for outage restoration, major storm response and daily operational needs, we are delaying some proactive underground grid improvements until supplies return to more normal levels.While some underground work is temporarily delayed, we will continue to make other grid improvements that will benefit your community.
 Ongoing overhead improvements will support upcoming undergrounding projects, like the one planned for your neighborhood, and add increased capabilities to the grid that serve all customers.
 While the overhead improvements are in progress, we will continue moving forward with engineering design and field assessments of many of the undergrounding projects previously identified, including yours.

 The advancements in grid improvement that we have implemented over the past three years have already shown positive results.
 For example, as Hurricane Ian made its way across Florida, self-healing technology automatically restored more than 160,000 customer outages and saved nearly 3.3 million hours of total lost outage time.
 This technology is being expanded throughout our service area to further enhance the grid’s resiliency.